a20r/roshelper/docs/subscribers.md

 Now, `subscribe_sum` will be able to receive messages from multiple topics, but will also be able to determine which topic the message was received over.

+## Important Note
+The `subscriber` decorator also takes keyword arguments such as `queue_size` which is used by the underlying rospy publisher.